F. CECILIA TUBBS

 About 1890 Mrs. Tubbs and her friends organised an exhibition on women's work, held at the Royal Concert Hall.
 This drew large crowds.
 She brought 'sweated' women workers from London to remind people graphically of the terrible working conditions of the poor.
 These 'living exhibits' were well-lodged and very well-fed by the organisers before having to return to their life of drudgery.

 Mrs. Tubbs helped found the Hastings branch of the NSPCC in 1894, when the society faced great prejudice and ridicule.
 Hastings did not have an inspector so members of the committee themselves investigated complaints and secured evidence to bring before magistrates.
 Mrs. Tubbs volunteered to act as "watch dog" and once spent many hours concealed in a house in the neighbourhood in order to give first-hand evidence of alleged cruelty to a little child.

 She threw her heart into every good cause, even if it attracted controversy.
 If she honestly believed something to be right, she campaigned for it.
 Among the controversial issues she supported were anti-vivisectionism and women's suffrage (votes).
-Mrs. Tubbs gave the prizes at the Hastings & St Leonards Collegiate School, run by feminist Emma Fricker Hall, secretary of the Hastings Branch of the National Union of Women's Suffrage Societies (NUWSS), of which Mrs Tubbs was a staunch member.
-Although a non-militant, she never denounced the militants.
+Mrs. Tubbs gave the prizes at the Hastings & St Leonards Collegiate School, run by feminist Anne Fricker Hall, secretary of the Hastings Branch of the National Union of Women's Suffrage Societies (NUWSS), of which Cecilia was a staunch member.
+Although a non-militant, Cecilia never denounced the militants.